xueminchi/academic-kickstart/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: student/master
+role: postgraduate

 # Organizations/Affiliations
+organizations: Automotive Engineering Institute
-organizations: Dalian University of Technology
+- name: Dalian University of Technology
-- name: Stanford University
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include self-driving cars, Model predictive control and Robust control.
+bio: Chi was born in China on March 26, 1994.
+He received his master's degree in vehicle engineering in 2019 from the Dalian University of technology.
+His work focus on the motion control of self-driving cars, model predictive control and robust control.

 interests:
-- Artificial Intelligence
-- Computational Linguistics
-- Information Retrieval
+- Self-driving cars
+- Model predictive control
+- Adaptive control and robust control
+- Path planning and following

 education:
   courses: